ashish74624/weather/README.md

 If you have any questions or suggestions regarding this project, please feel free to contact the author:

-- Name: Your Name
+- Name: Ashish Kumar
-- Email: your-email@example.com
+- Email: ashish74624@gmail.com

 Thank you for using this React Weather App!